debl9/Honours_glinternet/README.md

-# Appendix for Honours Project: GLINTERNET.
+# Appendix for Honours Project: A regularised approach to identify significant variables and interactions in personal
+loan data.

 ## Introduction
 This page contains the supporting content in my Honours statistics thesis regarding hierarchical group-lasso